rrmistry/rrmistry.github.io/src/content/kubernetes-intro-for-non-developers.md

 ---
 title: "Kubernetes for Non-Developers: What They Don't Tell You"
 date: 2025-01-06
 description: "After 8 years of building apps with Kubernetes, here's what most tutorials won't tell you: it's just cloud computing with different names.
-Let me show you the patterns they share."
+Let me show you the patterns they share"
-tags: ['kubernetes', 'devops', 'cloud', 'technology', 'tutorial']
+tags:
+  [
+    'aws-vs-kubernetes',
+    'cloud-patterns',
+    'cloud',
+    'container-orchestration',
+    'devops',
+    'kubernetes',
+    'technology',
+    'tutorial'
+  ]
 ---

 <script>